browserengineering/book/book/chrome.md

 [^why-no-y]: The `y` position could have been computed in `TextLayout`'s `layout` method---but then that layout method would have to come *after* the baseline computation, not *before*.
-Yet the font computation has to come *before* the baseline computation.
+Yet `font` must be computed *before* the baseline computation.
 A real browser might resolve this paradox with multi-phase layout, which we'll [meet later](reflow.md).
 There are many considerations and optimizations of this kind that are needed to make text layout super fast.

-Finally, now that each line is a standalone layout object, we need to compute the line's height.
-We can do that using the maximum ascent and
+Finally, since each line is now a standalone layout object, it needs to have a height.
+We compuate it from the maximum ascent and descent:
-descent:

 ``` {.python}
 class LineLayout: